 Although Counseling Services operates on an appointment basis, you may face an urgent concern or crisis that feels too overwhelming to wait for a scheduled appointment.
-Counseling Services professionals are available for urgent in-person assessment and intervention on weekdays between 10 a.m. and 5:00 p.m.
-These services are offered on a first come, first serve basis so there could be a wait time while other students are being seen.
-Therapists are also available via phone during crisis hours to consult with faculty, staff, and students if there is concern about someone else.
+Counseling Services professionals are available for single 'same-day' or 'next day' urgent counseling appointments.
+Therapists are also available via phone to consult with faculty, staff, and students if there is concern about someone else.

 Crisis counselors are available for phone consultation 24 hours a day, 7 days a week, by calling the Montana Crisis Line at 1-800-273-TALK.
 Crisis counseling is also available via text by texting “MT” to 741-741.

 Are there psychiatric services available?